"And as you wish that others would do to you, do so to them."

 What do you do to show you respect someone?

-The Governance Handbook, published by the Department for Education in January 2017, states that the purpose of governance is to provide confident, strategic leadership and to create robust accountability, oversight and assurance for educational and financial performance.
+The purpose of governance is to provide confident, strategic leadership and to create robust accountability, oversight and assurance for educational and financial performance.
 The Governing Body has three core functions:

 - Ensuring clarity of vision, ethos and strategic direction;